hackathonworks/Web3_Solidity/README.md

 2. **Create a New File**: In the `File Explorers` tab, click on the `Create New File` icon and name it `MyToken.sol`.

-3. **Copy the Smart Contract**: Copy the Solidity code for `MyToken.sol` from this repository and paste it into the newly created file in Remix IDE.
+3. **Copy the Smart Contract**: Copy the Solidity code for `My_Token.sol` from this repository and paste it into the newly created file in Remix IDE.

-4. **Compile the Contract**: Go to the `Solidity Compiler` tab and click on the `Compile MyToken.sol` button to compile the smart contract.
+4. **Compile the Contract**: Go to the `Solidity Compiler` tab and click on the `Compile My_Token.sol` button to compile the smart contract.

 5. **Deploy the Contract**: Switch to the `Deploy & Run Transactions` tab.
 Select the `Injected Web3` environment to connect to your Ethereum wallet (e.g., MetaMask).
 Then click on the `Deploy` button to deploy the contract to the Ethereum network.